 Absolutely.
 But we need to make a difference between the scientific approach and the non-scientific approach (including here all types of natural healers.)
 The difference in them is shown firstly in the price and number of pages.
-If you need to buy a book on this subject, please do not spend your money on a 22 pages ebook found at $3.99, telling you it contains “The amazing secret method (or product) that cures psoriasis!”
+If you need to buy a book on this subject, please do not spend your money on a 22 pages ebook, telling you it contains “The amazing secret method (or product) that cures psoriasis!”

 1. Clinical Management in Psychodermatology

 – published in 2009